Guide for new liquor licensees

 Read more about responsible advertising and promotion of alcohol.

-It is mandatory for liquor licensees (if individuals), approved managers and some permit holders to have a current responsible management of licensed venues (RMLV) certificate.
+It is mandatory for liquor licensees (if individuals), approved managers and some permit holders to hold a current responsible management of licensed venues (RMLV) certificate.

 Find out about RMLV training and approved RMLV training providers.

-You need to ensure your staff are familiar with and understand the conditions of your liquor licence to minimise the risk of breaches occurring.
+You need to ensure your staff are familiar with and understand the conditions of your liquor licence to minimise the risk of breaches.

 Staff need to know the Liquor Act 1992 prohibits them from selling or supplying alcohol to: